jusPankaj/Habit-Tracker-ReactJS/README.md

 **Habit Tracker APP**
 ------------

- It is a Web App Named HAbit Tracker which has the following  features:
+ It is a Web App Named HAbit Tracker which has the following  features: <hr>
-   I. We can add Goals as Habits that we want to track per day over a week.
+   I. We can add Goals as Habits that we want to track per day over a week.<hr>
    II.
-We can mark the day as Done, Not Done, or do nothing for upcoming days.
+We can mark the day as Done, Not Done, or do nothing for upcoming days.<hr>
    III.
-During adding Habits we have to add the Title and The description about that which will show on the page after we submit the form.
+During adding Habits we have to add the Title and The description about that which will show on the page after we submit the form.<hr>
    IV.
-Tech Stack used: HTML, CSS, Tailwind CSS, JavaScript, ReactJS, Redux, and Redux Tool Kit.
+Tech Stack used: HTML, CSS, Tailwind CSS, JavaScript, ReactJS, Redux, and Redux Tool Kit.<hr>